 It's that time of year again.
 The invasive Garlic Mustard is popping up on our roadsides.
-Tryon Creek Watershed Council is organizing cleanup event on April 29: Tryon Creek Watershed Council event 29-Apr 2012 And Portland Parks will be spraying roadsides in the first week of May.
+Tryon Creek Watershed Council is organizing cleanup event on April 29 and Portland Parks will be spraying roadsides in the first week of May.
 If you pull any Garlic Mustard yourself, make sure you carefully bag it and deposit it in the dumpster on SW 18th Avenue.
-Instructions for identifying and pulling Garlic Mustard were in the April issue of SWNI News and also at this link: SWNI GARLIC MUSTARD INSTRUCTIONS.pdf
+Instructions for identifying and pulling Garlic Mustard were in the April issue of SWNI News and also at this link: Garlic mustard instructions

 Marshall Park Work Party - Saturday, Dec 17th, 9:30 am - 12 noon

-Portland Parks is hosting a work party in Marshall Park in December to help remove tree ivy.
-Join PP&R's No Ivy League (www.noivyleague.com) and the Friends of Marshall & Maricara Park for ivy and invasive plant removal to help improve this SW Portland forest.
+Portland Parks is hosting a work party in Marshall Park in December to remove tree ivy.
+Join PP&R's No Ivy League and the Friends of Marshall & Maricara Park for ivy and invasive plant removal to help improve this SW Portland forest.
 Meet at the SW 12th Drive entrance to Marshall Park.
 Wear long pants, closed-toe shoes and clothes you can get dirty.
 We'll provide gloves and tools.
 For more info or directions, call Rachel at 503-823-9423.
-This work party, as well as others in various Portland natural areas, is listed at www.portlandonline.com/parks/volunteer (click on Volunteer Work Parties).
+This work party, as well as others in various Portland natural areas, are listed on City of Portland website (click on Volunteer Work Parties).

 Marshall Park Playground Survey - Nov 2011

-We want your input on what you'd like to see in the park, to replace the old playset that was removed in December 2010.
-Here is a 5 minute survey that will help us provide feedback and direction to the park plans.
-Please click this link: https://docs.google.com/spreadsheet/viewform?formkey=dFJKeGluSXhtSlBsb3NWTWczQjAtNmc6MQ
+We want your input on what you'd like to see in the park, to replace the old play equipment that was removed in December 2010.
+A 5 minute Google Forms survey was created to provide feedback and direction to the park plans: https://docs.google.com/spreadsheet/viewform?formkey=dFJKeGluSXhtSlBsb3NWTWczQjAtNmc6MQ